sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 **Airbnb, Inc.**<sup>[[1]](https://en.wikipedia.org/wiki/Airbnb)</sup> is an online marketplace where hosts and guests can organise bookings of temporary lodgings for home-stays.
 The company itself does not own real estate or hotel properties, but acts as brokers receiving commissions on bookings for maintaining the platform for hosts and guests.

-For my project, I utilise data regarding listings of properties by Airbnb hosts in the city of Seattle (WA) between 2016-2017 for exploratory data analysis and regression analysis using the CRISP-DM process.
+Having called Seattle (WA) a home for several years now, I was quite excited to be able to sink my teeth into this project.
+For my project, I utilise data regarding listings of properties by Airbnb hosts in the city of Seattle between 2016-2017 for exploratory data analysis and regression analysis using the CRISP-DM process.
 I identify several questions of business interest which I attempt to answer through analysis of the available data.

-The Github repository I have created entitled *"Seattle Airbnb CRISP-DM Project"*<sup>[[2]](https://github.com/sajidsarker/seattle-airbnb-crispdm)</sup> contains an HTML knit of the Python Notebook with which I conducted all modelling & analysis.
+The Github repository I have created entitled *"Seattle Airbnb CRISP-DM Project"*<sup>[[2]](https://github.com/sajidsarker/seattle-airbnb-crispdm)</sup> contains an HTML knit of the Python Notebook in which I conducted all modelling & analysis.

 ### CRISP-DM